-by Nicole Berardoni M.D, Tory McJunkin M.D, and Paul Lynch M.D.
+by Nicole Berardoni M.D., Tory McJunkin M.D., and Paul Lynch M.D.

 Estrogen is an excitatory hormone produced by ovaries and adipose (fat) cells.
 Estrogen causes an increase in blood flow and oxygen metabolism.
 It also can increase several neurotransmitters or brain hormones.
-Norepinephrine, Serotonin, and Dopamine are the neurotransmitters responsible for many of the emotions you experience.
-Estrogen improves your mood by increasing Serotonin levels.
-Low Serotonin levels are thought to cause depression and anti-depressants like Prozac increase Serotonin.
-Norepinephrine has a stimulating effect by increasing alertness, and having a role in the production of long-term memory.
-Ideal levels of Norepinephrine can produce a calm state in stressful situation, however too much Norepinephrine can produce anxiety.
+Norepinephrine, serotonin, and dopamine are the neurotransmitters responsible for many of the emotions you experience.
+Estrogen improves your mood by increasing serotonin levels.
+Low serotonin levels are thought to cause depression, and antidepressants like Prozac increase serotonin.
+Norepinephrine has a stimulating effect by increasing alertness and having a role in the production of long-term memory.
+Ideal levels of norepinephrine can produce a calm state in stressful situation; however, too much norepinephrine can produce anxiety.
 It is important to have a balanced level of neurotransmitters to maintain homeostasis or normal body functioning.

 Progesterone acts as a relaxing hormone produced by the ovaries, instead of a stimulant.
 It works with a different neurotransmitter in the brain, but can cause a calming effect.
-Progesterone allows for feelings of well-being.
-Just like Estrogen, when Progesterone levels are offset depression and anxiety may ensue.
+Progesterone allows for feelings of wellbeing.
+Just like estrogen, when progesterone levels are offset depression and anxiety may ensue.

-Hyperthyroidism (increased thyroid hormone) and Hypothyroidism (decreased thyroid hormone) are very common diseases.
-Patients who suffer from Hyperthyroidism are often extremely anxious, have an increased metabolism, feel hot, lose weight, have a rapid heart rate and may have panic attacks caused by increased levels of Thyroid hormone.
-On the contrary, patients with Hypothyroidism often suffer from weight gain, slow thinking, cold sensation, and depression.
-If you suffer from Thyroid Hormone deficiencies or excess you may benefit from regulation of these hormones.
+Hyperthyroidism (increased thyroid hormone) and hypothyroidism (decreased thyroid hormone) are very common diseases.
+Patients who suffer from hyperthyroidism are often extremely anxious, have an increased metabolism, feel hot, lose weight, have a rapid heart rate, and may have panic attacks caused by increased levels of thyroid hormone.
+On the contrary, patients with hypothyroidism often suffer from weight gain, slow thinking, cold sensation, and depression.
+If you suffer from thyroid hormone deficiencies or excess, you may benefit from regulation of these hormones.

-Major depressive disorder has been associated with changes in the hypothalamus-pituitary-thyroid (HPT) axis and with hypercortisolism.
-In a large controlled clinical study.
-When compared with matched control subjects, outpatients with major depression had slightly higher serum TSH (Thyroid Stimulating Hormone), while urinary cortisol levels were similar.
-Also observed was lower serum cortisol in atypical depression than in non-atypical depression” (Brouwer 2005).
-A large body of evidence suggests a potential role for the Norepinephrine function as a possible biological factor in the control of suicidal behavior (Pitchot 2003).
+Major depressive disorder has been associated with changes in the hypothalamus-pituitary-thyroid (HPT) axis and with hypercortisolism in a large controlled clinical study.
+When compared with matched control subjects, outpatients with major depression had slightly higher serum TSH (thyroid stimulating hormone), while urinary cortisol levels were similar.
+Also observed was lower serum cortisol in atypical depression than in non-atypical depression (Brouwer 2005).
+A large body of evidence suggests a potential role for the norepinephrine function as a possible biological factor in the control of suicidal behavior (Pitchot 2003).
 Some clinical research has shown that estrogen, progesterone, and testosterone replacement may be helpful in people with deficiencies.
-A thorough work must be done to determine what hormone replacement you may benefit from.
+A thorough work-up must be done to determine what hormone replacement you may benefit from.
 A customized hormone replacement therapy program may help alleviate your depressive symptoms.

 HRT is also recommended by many physicians to decrease the risk of post menopausal women from developing osteoporosis and heart disease.
 While clinical trials have continued to demonstrate HRT’s effectiveness in preventing osteoporosis, women must weigh the risk of the therapy with the benefits.
 The trials also showed that HRT actually increased rather than decreased risk of heart disease and many women are not given HRT routinely.
-Progesterone is included in HRT because it reduces the risk of uterine cancer (higher when taking Estrogen only).
+Progesterone is included in HRT because it reduces the risk of uterine cancer (higher when taking estrogen only).
 Women can also add testosterone to their regimen, as this helps with vaginal dryness.
 Many other symptoms and conditions including chronic pain, may be improved by a customized hormone therapy regimen.

 *At this time, Arizona Pain Specialists does not manage bioidentical hormone replacement therapy